Peekaey/electron-ts_quickstart/readme.md

 ## Quickstart Typescript/Electron Repo
-Repository with Electron and Typescript preinstalled and configured.
+Repository with Electron and Typescript preconfigured.

 1. Develop project code in ./src and output build to ./build with `npx tsc`
 2. Run project with `yarn start`